USM Content

 Jira webhooks

-As of November 15, 2023, we've upgraded the webhook scheme of the Smartsheet Jira Connector for enhanced efficiency.
-All bi-directional workflows created after this date will benefit from a shared webhook system.
-This strategic enhancement is designed to align with the July 2024 Atlassian Jira Cloud limit change to 100 Jira webhooks per Jira environment, which introduced a limit of 100 Jira Webhooks per Jira Cloud environment.
+The webhook scheme of the Smartsheet Jira Connector provides enhanced efficiency.
+All bi-directional workflows created after Novermber 15, 2023 benefit from a shared webhook system.
+This strategic enhancement aligns with the July 2024 Atlassian Jira Cloud limit change to 100 Jira webhooks per Jira environment.
 The advantage?
-You're now equipped to establish as many workflows as necessary, circumventing Jira's webhook constraints.
+You can establish as many workflows as necessary, circumventing Jira's webhook constraints.

 Convert existing workflows to the new model